LinshaNeha/ai-coding-agent/README.md

 - **13.8 (known gap, not yet fixed)** Retrieval doesn't reliably surface `main.py` or `app/services/fix_loop.py` for questions like "list the API endpoints" or "how does the fix loop work" -- the model correctly declines to hallucinate an answer in both cases (citing only the weakly-related chunks it did retrieve), but this suggests either these files aren't being picked up by the indexer's file-walk, or their embeddings score poorly against these phrasings.
 Worth checking `app/services/index_pipeline.py`'s file discovery logic and/or re-indexing to confirm scope.
 Not yet investigated further.

 ---

-## Key setup notes / gotchas hit along the way

-- **PATH issues on Windows:** `setx` truncates PATH at 1024 characters and can silently break other tools.
-Prefer the GUI environment variable editor for permanent changes.
-- **pgvector on native Windows Postgres** was avoided entirely -- no official Windows binary exists, and building from source needs Visual Studio Build Tools.
-Used the official Docker image instead.
-- **`python-dotenv` was intentionally removed** in favor of a small hand-written `.env` parser using only Python's built-in `os` and `pathlib`.
-- **Embedding model changed** from the originally planned `text-embedding-004` (768-dim, not available on this account) to `gemini-embedding-001` (3072-dim).
-The `code_chunks.embedding` column reflects this.
-- **Docker Compose env var override bug:** `.env` was unconditionally overwriting real environment variables Docker injected, causing the containerized app to try connecting to the wrong database.
-Fixed by making `.env` only fill in variables that aren't already set.
-- **Render's free Postgres expires after 30 days** (unlike the app hosting itself, which stays free indefinitely).
-Fine for a portfolio project; just needs periodic recreation.
-- **API key rotation:** the original `API_KEY` value was shared in conversation and treated as compromised -- rotated to a new value across both local `.env` and the Render deployment.

----